 You stay overnight on the boat docked near the Titop Beach.

 On arrival in Saigon, an airport transfer takes you to the hotel.
 You check in to the hotel.
-The rest of the day you spend in leisure.
+You spend the rest of the day in leisure.
 You stay overnight in a hotel in Saigon.

-Later, enjoy a horse-cart trip through the tranquil roads in the village.
+Later, we will make your Vietnam trip special with a horse-cart trip through the tranquil roads in the village.
 Enjoy a light lunch at a local restaurant by the Mekong River.
 In the afternoon, you drive back to Saigon.
 Enroute visit the Vinh Trang pagoda.
 It is known for its art and architecture which is a good mix of Chinese, Cambodian, and French cultures.
 You return to the hotel and stay overnight in Saigon.

 You return to Saigon and drop off at the hotel.
 In the afternoon, free to do things on your own.
-And you can go sightseeing or shopping in the downtown area.
+And you can go to Vietnam sightseeing or shop in the downtown area.

 You stay overnight in the hotel in Saigon.